-Financial knowledge can be found everywhere.
+Personal finance knowledge can be found everywhere.
 Think about it, you can speak about money with virtually anyone, there are hundreds of thousands of books, blogs, and websites about personal finance.
-How much of this information is authentic, valuable, and trustworthy?
-I will show you how to build your financial knowledge based on reliable sources so you can unlock your financial freedom.
+How much of this financial information is authentic, valuable, and trustworthy?
+I will show you how to build your personal financial knowledge based on reliable sources so you can unlock your financial freedom.

-- Building your financial knowledge is a long term investment.
+- Building your personal finance knowledge is a long term investment.
 It takes time and dedication, but it is also the cornerstone of your financial freedom.

 - From high school or college students to young adults planning for retirement, financial planning is critical for a successful life.